Best Smart Band Without a Screen in 2026

 • Zepp app is competent but not best-in-class

-• Premium feel is below Garmin or Whoop
+• Premium feel is below Whoop or Oura

 The Helio Strap is the right answer if you are unsure the screen-free format suits you.
 Spend $99, wear it for 60 days, and decide.
-If the form factor works and you want more depth, upgrade to CIRQA.
+If the form factor works and you want more depth, upgrade to Whoop.
 If it does not, you have spent $99 to learn that lesson cheaply.
-The data is genuinely useful at this price - sleep stages, HRV, and a basic recovery score - just not as polished as the premium options.
+The data is genuinely useful at this price - sleep stages, HRV, and a basic recovery score - just not as polished as Whoop.
+The 10-day battery is the longest in this guide, a real practical advantage for people who dislike frequent charging.

 Oura Ring 4